jens-duttke/tslint-filter/README.md

 ## Location of Rule Directories

-> It's an open to-do to determine the directory and rule file name automatically, based on the `rulesDirectory`, but I havn't found an easy way to do that yet.
+> It's an open to-do to determine the directory and rule file name automatically, based on the `rulesDirectory`, but I haven't found an easy way to do that yet.

 So, for now, it's required to specify the whole path to the rule, instead of just using the rule name.